Azure/service-fabric-mesh-preview/docs/conceptual-docs/application-deployment-quickstart.md

 # Deploy a quickstart application

-In this introduction to Sea Breeze we will walk you through;
+In this introduction to Mesh we will walk you through;

  * Deploying a sample quickstart application called “SbzVoting” which is a web voting application.
 The application consists of two services, a web front-end and a storage back-end.
 * Check its status once it is deployed